1dv023/syllabus/examination/exam-assignment-3/README.md

   * TLS certificates
   * Environment variables
 * What differs in your application when running it in development from running it in production?
-* Which extra modules did you use?
+* Which extra modules did you use in the assignment?
 Motivate the use of them and how you have make sure that they are secure enough for production
 * Have you implemented any extra features (see below)?
 If so, describe them.
-* If you aiming for a higher grade here is also the chance to motivate it
+  * If you are aiming for a higher grade here is also the chance to motivate it

 ## Extra features [optional]
 For those of you aiming for higher grades in this course there will be some suggestions of extra features that you could implement.